Sandra Mujinga

 Sandra Mujinga (born 1989) is a Norwegian video and installation artist born in Goma in the Democratic Republic of the Congo and known for her work in textiles, video, sculpture and installations.
 Her work draws upon Afrofuturism, posthumanism and science fiction, and often both uses and critiques technology.

 Biography

 Sandra Mujinga was born in 1989 in the Democratic Republic of the Congo, and moved to Norway as a child, where she grew up in Oslo and on Nesodden.
-Her mother, who died when Mujinga was 15, studied fashion, and always had an interest in creativity, although the poor pay in fashion led her to find employment outside of the industry.
+She lost her parents in her teens.
+Her mother studied fashion, and always had an interest in creativity: she taught Mujinga to use a sewing machine when she was nine years old.
 As a teenager, Mujinga wanted to become an architect, but wasn't accepted to the school she applied to, and began studying at Malmö Art Academy instead.
 After art school she lived and worked in Oslo and Berlin until 2023, when she moved to New York.

 Her artistic breakthrough was featured in an episode of the television series Kunstnerliv (Artist's life) by the Norwegian public broadcaster NRK in 2024.